 You will encounter a number of screen interfaces during game play.
-While these interfaces are graphical in nature, they are easy to use with the keyboard.
-You can use the "mouse emulator" to steer the mouse cursor around the screen and press <SPACE> to "click" on buttons.
+While these interfaces are graphical in nature, they are easy to use with keyboard commands.
+If you look at each of the pictures, you will see that there is a number or word associated with each control you are able to interact with on the screen.
+You can activate the control using the "mouse emulator" to steer a mouse cursor around the screen and pressing <SPACE> to "click" on buttons or by typing the letter that corresponds with the number or the first letter of a word.